 Event marshals will be positioned at major junctions along the route to ensure the safe movement of participants through the event.
 Please obey the instructions of marshals along the route at all times.
 There will also be yellow flags throughout the route to aid navigation as well as to highlight erosion sensitive areas.
 Regardless of markings we ask that you do as your guide asks in relation to route choice as they will decide what will work best for their particular group.

 Dublin & Wicklow Mountain Rescue Team will be providing medical cover for this event.
 If you have an ongoing medical condition, please make yourself known to a member of the Medical Team before the event commences.
 The medical centre will be located at the start/finish area, and there will also be experienced medical personnel located at strategic points along the course.

 But we know sometimes it just doesn’t work out for you.
-If you experience difficulty on the route we have prearranged points where you can get a lift back to your car.
+If you experience difficulty on the route, we have prearranged points where you can get a lift back to the start / your car.
 As the route is on sustainable forest trails we will be able to get 4×4 access to most parts of the route in an emergency.

 We will have first aid people at the feed-stations – please do not hesitate to speak to them if you have a problem.
 We would advise participants to bring along some blister prevention products and a spare pair of socks, just in case.

 Now would be a good time to Download and read our document WTL Injury Prevention & Endurance Events (PDF)